 First, report the seller if you bought this at an online platform like eBay or Amazon.
 Platforms like eBay will cover you if you paid for a fake Le Creuset Dutch oven through the eBay Guarantee.

 You have a right to receive a refund if you bought a fake product from anywhere.
 Report the seller to Trading Standards.
 They will take legal action against the seller, but they can’t return your cash.

 You will also want to report the seller for fraud.
 On reputable platforms like Amazon and eBay, when they determine the product as fake, they will remove the listing and even ban the seller from the site to prevent future abuse.

 Not as Many Enamel Layers

 Le Creuset applies three layers of enamel to guarantee the perfect quality.
-You can tell a counterfeit by how the colour looks off.
+You can tell a counterfeit by how the color looks off.

-It won’t have the same vivacious colour that Le Creuset has a reputation for.
+It won’t have the same vivacious color that Le Creuset has a reputation for.
 The extra layers ensure that it lasts longer.

 Counterfeit from China, unfortunately, use substandard product materials, like the pots will have lead and other toxic substances in them.

 Good quality enameled cast-iron is less likely to stick due to a better smooth non-stick finish – see more about that – here